kdssoftware/ucll-vpn/README.md

 leia.uclllabs.be monitors all network traffic, with supervision in the exam-period

-How to check your ip in the leia.uclllabs.be for anonymity:
+How to check your ip in the leia.uclllabs.be server for anonymity:
 ```
 $ netstat -a | <YOUR_VPN_ADDRESS_HERE>
 ```